Clásicos de la Provincia

-Clásicos de la Provincia is the sixth album by Colombian singer-songwriter Carlos Vives.
+Clásicos de la Provincia (Classics from the Province) is the sixth album by Colombian singer-songwriter Carlos Vives.
 Released in Colombia in late 1993, and internationally on February 22, 1994, the album is a collection of Colombian vallenato classics.
 The album made Vives a superstar in Colombia and was his breakthrough in the vallenato genre.

 The album sold over 1.4 million copies in Colombia, and 3 million copies worldwide in its first 6 months of being released.
 Worldwide copies stands at 4 million.